awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-centos.md

 1. Ensure that either Python 2 or Python 3 is installed on your CentOS 8 instance\.
 This is required in order for SSM Agent to work properly\.

-1. Use one of the following commands to download and run the SSM Agent installer\.
+1. Run the following command to download and run the SSM Agent installer\.

    *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.